 Can I ask students to close their laptops during certain class activities?

-Yes, within reason.
-You can require laptops to be closed during quizzes or midterms, just as you can require textbooks to be closed or packed away (in such circumstances, students who are registered with AccessAbility Services, and who require the use of a laptop, would have made alternative arrangements for writing the quiz or midterm).
-It's probably also reasonable to ask students to close their laptops for short times during other activities, such as during a small group discussion.
+Sometimes.
+You can require laptops to be closed during quizzes or midterms, just as you can require textbooks to be closed or packed away.
+In such circumstances, students who are registered with AccessAbility Services, and who require the use of a laptop, are able to make alternative arrangements for writing the quiz or midterm.

-University Policy 33 (“Ethical Behaviour”) states that “no member of the University community (faculty, staff, student) may unduly interfere with the study, work or working environment of other members of the University or any aspect of another’s University activity.”
-The policy adds that “A ‘poisoned environment’ (or one that is intimidating, hostile or offensive) can be created based on any of the prohibited grounds under the Ontario Human Rights Code, and can be described as comment or conduct that is contrary to the aims of maintaining a supportive, respectful and tolerant environment.”
-Using a laptop to view potentially offensive or inappropriate images during class could certainly contravene this policy, and an instructor would therefore have the responsibility to direct a student to refrain from this activity during class.
-Similarly, if a student is using a laptop in class to view material that is not offensive per se but merely distracting to others -- for example, a video of a high-speed car-chase -- it might reasonably be deemed to "interfere with the study, work or working environment of other members" of the class.
+Instructors should direct students to refrain from offensive or any other off-task activities that are distracting to others in class because University Policy 33 (“Ethical Behaviour”) states that “no member of the University community (faculty, staff, student) may unduly interfere with the study, work or working environment of other members of the University or any aspect of another’s University activity.”
+The policy adds that “A ‘poisoned environment’ (or one that is intimidating, hostile, or offensive) can be created based on any of the prohibited grounds under the Ontario Human Rights Code, and can be described as comment or conduct that is contrary to the aims of maintaining a supportive, respectful and tolerant environment.”
+Using a laptop to view potentially offensive or inappropriate images during class could certainly contravene this policy.

 - University of Waterloo Policy 33, “Ethical Behaviour.”

 Centre for Teaching Excellence blog post: Notes v.
 Maps: Trading Quantity for Quality by Chris Ray.